Lindow Man: Conservation

 Lindow Man is held in the British Museum.
 Before the remains were transferred there, people from North West England launched an unsuccessful campaign to keep the body in Manchester.
 The bog body has been on temporary display in other venues: at the Manchester Museum on three occasions, April to December 1987, March to September 1991, and April 2008 to April 2009; and at the Great North Museum in Newcastle from August to November 2009.
 The 2008–09 Manchester display, titled Lindow Man: A Bog Body Mystery Exhibition at the Manchester Museum, won the category "Best Archaeological Innovation" in the 2010 British Archaeological Awards, run by the Council for British Archaeology.

-Critics have complained that, by museum display of the remains, the body of Lindow Man has been objectified rather than treated with the respect due the dead.
+Critics have complained that, by museum display of the remains, the body of Lindow Man has been objectified rather than treated with the respect due to the dead.
 This is part of a wider discussion about the scientific treatment of human remains and museum researchers and archaeologists using them as information sources.

 Cultural references

-British archaeologist and anthropologist Don Brothwell’s The Bog Man and the Archaeology of People provides an account of the modern scientific techniques employed to conserve and analyse Lindow Man.
-Celtic history, language and lore scholar Anne Ross and archaeological chemist Don Robins's The Life and Death of a Druid Prince provides an account of the circumstances surrounding Lindow Man's life and death, in part hypothesising that he had lived as a highborn, perhaps even as a druid who was sacrificed to the gods at the time of the Menai Massacre and Boudica’s rebellion.
+British archaeologist and anthropologist Don Brothwell's The Bog Man and the Archaeology of People provides an account of the modern scientific techniques employed to conserve and analyse Lindow Man.
+Celtic history, language and lore scholar Anne Ross and archaeological chemist Don Robins's The Life and Death of a Druid Prince provides an account of the circumstances surrounding Lindow Man's life and death, in part hypothesising that he had lived as a highborn, perhaps even as a druid who was sacrificed to the gods at the time of the Menai Massacre and Boudica's rebellion.